daisygunn/grow-restaurant/README.md

 ---
 ## Acknowledgements

-I would like to thank my course mentor Guido Cecilio for his support and guidance throughout the course of the project and my peers Harry Dhillon, Deanna Carina and Jack Crosbie for their support & feedback.
+I would like to thank my course mentor Guido Cecilio for his support and guidance throughout the course of the project and my peers Harry Dhillon, Emma Charles-Wislon, Jo Gorska and Jack Crosbie for their support & feedback.

 ---